tlatrace/dominating-set-challenge/README.md

 # Paper

-This Python repository aims to implement a Fast Local Search Algorithm for Minimum Weight Dominating Set Problem on Massive Graphs, defined in this [paper](https://www.ijcai.org/proceedings/2018/0210.pdf) written by Yiyuan Wang, Shaowei Cai, Jiejiang Chen & Minghao Yin1.
+This Python repository aims to implement a **Fast Local Search Algorithm for Minimum Weight Dominating Set Problem on Massive Graphs**, defined in this [paper](https://www.ijcai.org/proceedings/2018/0210.pdf) written by Yiyuan Wang, Shaowei Cai, Jiejiang Chen & Minghao Yin1.

+Only the dominating set constructing procedure was implemented.

+To know more about the dominating set problem, you can check this [Wikipedia link](https://en.wikipedia.org/wiki/Dominating_set).

 # Instructions (in french)